lannonbr/Portfolio/blog/2019-11-04-github-actions-changelog-workflow/index.md

 Starting off, as GitHub's changelog doesn't have an API, I had to go in and scrape it manually.
 A route I went down was used the node module [cheerio](https://www.npmjs.com/package/cheerio) which provides a jQuery syntax to be able to parse and pick out the data of what I wish.

 Once the page was pulled down with a package like `node-fetch`, I could dive through the HTML to get just the content I wish.
-Looking at the content of the actual site, there is 3 items that can be extracted:
+Looking at the content of the actual site, there are 3 items that can be extracted:

 - The post's date
 - The post's title